plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

 Use this workflow when the client invokes the action to switch tabs, advance to the next step, or otherwise hand off from the current step/group, and the client must validate the current validation group before allowing that action to proceed.

-1. Client already has a configured `ValidationManager` and setup validation group names to the appropriate ValueHosts.
+1. Client already has a configured `ValueHostsManager` and setup validation group names to the appropriate ValueHosts.

 2. User invokes the action to switch tabs, advance to the next step, or otherwise hand off from the current step/group

-3. Client runs local validation for the current validation group by calling `ValidationManager.validate(group)`
+3. Client runs local validation for the current validation group by calling `ValueHostsManager.validate(group)`

 4. Client callbacks/hooks update visuals and messages to reflect the validation results for that group